Override-6/Linkit/README.md

 The Network object can create a SharedCacheManager.
 A SharedCacheManager is identified to a « Family » String, and the cache manager can open or retrieve caches from a cache integer identifier.
 Each Engine Object contains a default cache manager, where the family string is the engine's identifier.
 There is also a « global » cache manager of family « Global Cache » which is directly stored in the Network object.
 Note : The fact that a cache manager is « owned » by a' engine could be a bit misleading.
 Dont forget this : they are only here for categorisation.
 The fact that a cache manager is « Global » or not does not affect the caches behavior.
-For further details about the Shared Cache Management, take a look at the wiki.
+For further details about the Shared Cache Management, take a look at the (wiki)[https://github.com/Override-6/Linkit/wiki/Introducing-Linkit].

 #### Simple Shared Cache
 There is currently two type of simple caches : SharedMap, SharedCollection and SharedInstance (the SharedInstance is a simple ValueWrapper).